ouseful-PR/ou-container-builder/docs/configuration/services.rst

 * ``service_name``: The name of the service to start.
 This must be startable using the ``/usr/sbin/service`` command on a Debian system.

-The services are started after all :doc:`startup scripts <scripts/startup>` are executed and the OU Container Builder automatically ensures that the user has the required permissions to do so.
+The services are started after all :doc:`startup scripts <scripts>` are executed and the OU Container Builder automatically ensures that the user has the required permissions to do so.